Pandemic, loss unite 2 rural Missouri pastors around faith

 And still, they persevere.
 While they both want to keep parishioners safe, they are determined to carry on with in-person services as long as members of their congregations are eager to attend.

-“Our mission to profess the Gospel doesn’t end because the coronavirus is here,” said pastor Joshua Manning of the Community Baptist Church in Noel.
+“Our mission to profess the Gospel doesn’t end because the coronavirus is here,” Manning said.
 “And so, we have to still function.
 We still have to preach.
 We still have to meet together.”

+At the end of a recent Sunday, 11 people were immersed in a turquoise baptismal pool behind the altar of Community Baptist, thousands of miles from the islands in the Pacific Ocean where they were born.

 At the onset of the pandemic, Manning closed the church for two months to follow safety guidelines.
 When he reopened it in June, he contracted the virus and was forced to shut it down again for a month.